Thomas-rnd/TSP-Solver/README.md

 This repository contains an implementation of several algorithms that can be used to find sub-optimal solutions for the Traveling Salesman Problem.
-The instances of the problems that the program supports are =.tsp= files, which is a widespread format in this problem.
-All the source code can be found in the =src= directory.
+The instances of the problems that the program supports are `.tsp` files, which is a widespread format in this problem.
+All the source code can be found in the `src` directory.

 ## Getting Started